Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Theoretical Analysis

 Next, we show an example of how the previously obtained regret bounds can be instantiated for particular models.
-To do so, we consider the case of Gaussian Process models.
+To do so, we consider the case of Gaussian Process models.\looseness=-1

-\textbf{Bounds for Gaussian Process (GP) Models.} GP models are frequently used to model unknown dynamics in the model-based literature (see, e.g., \cite{srinivas2010gaussian, chowdhury2019online,curi2020efficient}).
-They can successfully distinguish between model's and noise uncertainty, while their expressiveness follows from different kernel functions that can be used to model different types of correlation in data. \looseness=-1
+\textbf{Bounds for Gaussian Process (GP) Models.} GP models are frequently used to model unknown dynamics in the model-based literature (see, e.g., \citet{srinivas2010gaussian, chowdhury2019online,curi2020efficient, Sessa2022EfficientComputation}).
+They can successfully distinguish between model's and noise uncertainty, while their expressiveness follows from different kernel functions that can be used to model different types of correlation in data.\looseness=-1

-Under some regularity assumptions on $f$, i.e., when the true $f$ has a bounded norm in the Reproducing Kernel Hilbert Space (RKHS) (see \cref{Appendix:RKHSpreliminaries}) induced by the GP kernel function, these models provably satisfy \cref{assumption:WellCalibratedModel}.
+Under some regularity assumptions on $f$, i.e., when the true $f$ has a bounded norm in the Reproducing Kernel Hilbert Space (RKHS) induced by the GP kernel function, these models provably satisfy \cref{assumption:WellCalibratedModel}.
 Moreover, we formally show in \cref{appendix:GPRegret} that for such a GP statistical model, we can bound $I_{T}$ by the \emph{GP maximum mutual information (MMI)}.
 Similarly, we can express $\beta_T$ via the same quantity, and conclude that sublinearity of our regret depends on the MMI rates. \cite{srinivas2010gaussian} obtain sublinear (in the number of episodes $T$) upper bounds for this quantity in case of the most commonly-used kernels, such as the linear, squared-exponential, or Mat\'ern kernels, while \cite{Krause2011ContextualOptimization} prove sublinear bounds for certain composite kernels. \looseness=-1

 Finally, we note that the aforementioned works consider kernels defined on Euclidean spaces while our input space for $f$, namely $\jointStateSpace{} = \stateSpace{} \times \actionSpace{} \times \stateDistSpace{}$, includes the space of probability densities $\stateDistSpace{}$.
-Providing bounds on the GP maximum mutual information capacity in case of kernels defined on probability spaces is an interesting direction for future work.
-In \cref{section:experiments}, we instead approximate the state distributions with vectors of finite length to fit the standard framework.\looseness=-1
+Providing bounds on the GP maximum mutual information capacity in case of kernels defined on probability spaces is an interesting direction for future work. \looseness=-1